 The premises include a large teaching workshop, smaller teaching workshop, members-only workshop, spacious gallery, retail shop for the work of a selected group of members, library, administration areas, kiln room, glazing room and clay storage.
-There are five individual studios for rent to ceramic artists plus a further studio and accommodation for an artist-in-residence program.
+There are four studios for rent to ceramic artists plus a further studio and accommodation for an artist-in-residence program.

 CPS membership encompasses a wide range of abilities, ages and interests with members ranging from raw beginners to full-time professional potters.

 The society is managed by a volunteer Board, a CEO, a Technical Manager, a Workshop Manager, a Technical Assistant, an Education Manager assisted by an Enrolments Officer, and the Gallery Manager.
 A strong team of experienced teachers are supported in the workshop by learning support assistants, particularly in the school holiday classes.